jhogue/Grey-Matter/README.md

 Review the Gemfile to see which versions of Jekyll, Rake and SASS are required as minimum dependencies.

-### To run the local server
+### Run the Local server and SASS compiler

 `$ rake serve`

-The server is available at `http://localhost:4000`.
+The server is available at `http://localhost:4000` or  `http://0.0.0.0:4000`.
 If the compiled file URLs need to be prefixed, add a prefix to the `rakefile` line 21, and serve from that project root as well, i.e. `http://localhost:4000/project`.
 When you upload the sites content to a server, all URLs will be prefixed with `/project`.

 ## Usage